 You can see some screenshots (in light and dark mode) below:

-For more information on the MAG-ic probe thickness caliper look here.
-This is the unit I used to create the app:
+For more information on MAG-ic probe thickness calipers look here.

 How to start using the app: